ryansobol/eslint-config-ryansobol/README.md

 ## Overriding Rules

-Alter any rule by overriding it in the `.eslintrc.js` file.
+Customize any rule by overriding it in the `.eslintrc.js` file.

 ```js
 module.exports = {